 Her continued commitment to public service brought her to work as District Director to Senator Michael J. Rubio and later as a Policy Advisor to Assemblymember Henry T. Perea.
 Esmeralda built partnerships with community leaders to address unemployment rates in the Central Valley, workforce development, and education among others.
 She has championed water quality and affordability issues and helped secure safe drinking water emergency funding for disadvantaged communities throughout the Central Valley.

-Esmeralda has served on several non-profit boards such as Hands On Central California, Fresno Barrios Unidos and UC Davis Immigration Law Clinic Council.
-She is a proud alumnae of HOPE Leadership Institute, graduating from the program in 2013.
+Esmeralda has served on several non-profit boards such as Hands On Central California, Fresno Barrios Unidos, and UC Davis Immigration Law Clinic Council.
+She is a proud alumna of HOPE Leadership Institute, graduating from the program in 2013.
 In 2014, she was named a 40 under 40 Leader in the Central Valley by Business Street Online.

-In addition, Esmeralda is a professor at Fresno City College, teaching Constitutional Law and Latino Politics.
-She also serves as chair of the Redevelopment Agency and the Fresno Revitalization Corporation.
-She also serves on the board of the Fresno Joint Powers Financing Authority and is a member of the League of California Cities Latino Caucus serving on the General Resolutions Committee and Chair of the Transportation, Communication, and Public Works Policy Committee.
+In addition, Esmeralda is a professor at Fresno City College, teaching Judicial Reasoning and Latino Politics.
+She is the chair of the Redevelopment Agency and the Fresno Revitalization Corporation.
+She also serves on the board of the Fresno Joint Powers Financing Authority, Access Plus Capital, California Latino Economic Institute and is a member of the League of California Cities serving on the General Resolutions Committee, South San Joaquin Valley Division, Latino Caucus and Chair of the Transportation, Communication, and Public Works Policy Committee.
+She also served on the Fresno Regional Workforce Development Board & Executive Committee and the Fresno Area Workforce Investment Corporation Board.
+In 2016, she was appointed to serve as Boardmember to the Dailey Elementary Fresno Innovative Charter Schools Board

 President of the Fresno City Council